Sendan4/Patata-Engine/doc/Compile/build_linux_en.md

-This project uses Cmake and Meson to compile itself.
+This project uses Cmake and Meson to compile itself

 # Linux
-### Meson
-Before configuring the project make sure you have the necessary packages to compile.
+Before setting up the project make sure you have the necessary packages to compile.

 ### Fedora
 ```bash